JuneToJuly/Menethil-Keeper/README.md

 > Our lord and savior; our protector; our Keeper of the House Menethil.

-Oh wait -- hes just a bot.
+Oh wait -- he's just a bot.